-- 2.3.3 Strong and uniform international intellectual property protection for new soybean technologies is critical to maintain the growth and development of the soybean industry.
-ASA will continue to work with the U.S. government, the U.S. seed industry and international organizations to ensure consistent global application of the intellectual property rights for new soybean technologies. - 2.3.4 ASA discourages producer contracts concerning patented genetic material that may transgress on private property rights without reasonable belief of patent infringement. - 2.3.5 ASA supports keeping the soybean genome and protenome research information in the public sector. - 2.3.6 ASA encourages genetic intellectual property rights to be issued and controlled in the public sector when they are developed by public or soybean check-off funds. - 2.3.7 ASA encourages the seed production companies to continue offering "genetic technology" post patent. - 2.3.8 ASA believes that patents derived from soybean checkoff funding which are subsequently sold to private industry, should be brought to market within a 3-year span of time, or be returned at no cost to the original public entity.
+- 2.3.1 ASA supports research and development to create added value traits intended to improve soybean growers' profitability.
+(2017) - 2.3.2 ASA supports the Plant Variety Protection Act.
+(2017) - 2.3.3 ASA will continue to work with the U.S. government, seed industry, and national and international organizations to ensure consistent global application of soybean technologies' intellectual property rights, essential to the growth and development of the soybean industry.
+(2017) - 2.3.4 ASA discourages producer contracts concerning patented genetic material that may transgress on private property rights without reasonable belief of patent infringement. - 2.3.5 ASA supports keeping the soybean genome and protenome research information in the public sector. - 2.3.6 ASA encourages genetic intellectual property rights to be issued and controlled in the public sector when they are developed by public or soybean check-off funds. - 2.3.7 ASA encourages the seed production companies to continue offering "genetic technology" post patent. - 2.3.8 ASA believes that patents derived through soybean checkoff funding which are subsequently sold to private industry, should be brought to market within 3 years, or returned cost free to the original public entity.
+(2017)

-2.4 Domestic Biotechnology Policies - Preamble
+2.4 Domestic Technology